 Schedule A Visit

-As we move back to the "Now Normal" there are two ways to schedule a visit and three ways to meet at a time that works best for you through out the academic year and during the summer.
-Once we schedule a visit we can meet with you - by Zoom video call, in person on or off campus or by phone, what ever feels best to you the visitor.
+As we move back to the "New Normal" there are two ways to schedule a visit and three ways to meet at a time that works best for you throughout the academic year and during the summer.
+Once we schedule a visit we can meet with you by Zoom video call, in person on or off campus, or by phone, whatever feels best to you, the visitor.

 How to schedule a visit:

-Email - firstname.lastname@example.org or DLGreenstein@Brandeis.edu or email one of us directly using the contact information below.
+Email - Send an email to firstname.lastname@example.org or any individual Ombuds directly.
 Please do not send confidential information in an email.

 Phone - Call our office at 781-736-2265 and leave a confidential message.

 Don Greenstein has a background in conflict management, facilitation of difficult communications, organizational development, law, and creative dispute management processes.
 He has more than 30 years of experience creating unique conflict resolution processes to meet the needs of those involved.
 Don’s processes encompass conflict coaching, facilitation, mediation and ombuds services for educational institutions, business, work place, family, end of life, community, private and court-annexed interpersonal issues.
 His passion is helping people and entities with ongoing, long-term relationships work peacefully and positively through differences.